mallusrgreatv2/disactyl/README.md

-# Pterodactyl Bot For Discord
+# Disactyl: Pterodactyl Bot For Discord

 [Discord Support Server](https://discord.gg/HRaFffMjkq) • BuiltByBit (soon)

 This Discord bot integrates the Pterodactyl API so that you can start, stop, restart, and kill your servers within Discord itself.
-You can also have the bot relay console messages to a Discord channel, and send status changes (server started and stopped) to channels.`
+You can also have the bot relay console messages to a Discord channel, and send status changes (server started and stopped) to channels.

 ## Setup